-We’d like to introduce a couple of key core values about the Sketchbooks in Schools approach:
+We’d like to introduce a couple of key core values of AccessArt when it comes to teaching sketchbook skills:

 The teacher shouldn’t make marks (of any kind) directly in a pupils sketchbook!